maikroservice/motw-finder/README.md

 ### HTML-smuggling harness
 The browser writes every payload from a `Blob`.
-Modern Chrome/Edge/Firefox tag these with `Zone.Identifier`, so **outer** MOTW should land on every drop.
-The interesting results are:
+Modern Chrome/Edge/Firefox tag these with `Zone.Identifier`, so **outer** drops should land with MOTW (Status = `FAIL` in the bypass-perspective summary — the defense worked).
+The interesting results are in the **inner** section, where each extractor is a potential bypass:

-- **ISO / IMG with inner `.lnk`** — on a fully-patched Windows post- CVE-2022-41091, mounting should propagate MOTW.
-If the scanner reports FAIL on the inner `.lnk` with `Mount-DiskImage`, your machine is behind on the Nov 2022 patch.
+- **ISO / IMG with inner `.lnk` via `Mount-DiskImage`** — on a fully- patched Windows post-CVE-2022-41091, mounting propagates MOTW, so inner rows should be `FAIL` (bypass failed).
+If you instead see `PASS` (no MOTW on the inner file), your machine is behind on the Nov 2022 patch and is vulnerable to the Qakbot/BazarLoader ISO pattern.
 - **ZIP via `Expand-Archive`** — never propagates.
-This is the baseline "bypass shape".
+Inner rows will always be `PASS` (bypass succeeded); this is the baseline bypass shape that any PowerShell-based extraction gives attackers for free.
-- **ZIP via 7z** — propagation depends on version.
-7-Zip 22.00+ (June
+- **ZIP via `7z`** — depends on version.
+7-Zip 22.00+ (June 2022)
-  2022) propagates; older versions don't.
+  propagates (`FAIL`, bypass failed); older 7-Zip versions don't (`PASS`, bypass succeeded).
+Useful for confirming whether the user fleet has been updated.
 - **Password-protected ZIP** — historically strips MOTW across most extractors regardless of version.
+Expect `PASS` on the inner file.

 ### Zone.Identifier tampering
 Each variant probes either the parser or SmartScreen itself.
 Variants